TheGogy/sudoku-solver/README.md

 ## <a name="exact_cover_solve"></a>Algorithm X - how to solve exact cover problems

-In order to use algorithm X, we must first create a matrix A consisting of 0s and 1s, with a goal of selecting a subset of the rows such that the digit 1 appears in each column exactly once.
+In order to use Algorithm X, we must first create a matrix A consisting of 0s and 1s, with a goal of selecting a subset of the rows such that the digit 1 appears in each column exactly once.

 Algorithm X takes an element e in `A` to cover, and finds a row r that covers it.
 This row is added to the potential solution, and every row that also covers e is removed from `A` along with every column that r satisfies.
 It then repeats this process recursively.